Baka-Git/heimdall_ids/README.md

 ### Methods
 -Heimdall uses 4 methods for detection:
 #### 1. SYN Flood Method
- - Decidion if attack happend or not depends on ration between number of SYN packets and ACK packets.
+ - Decision if attack happened or not depends on ration between number of SYN packets and ACK packets.
- - In normal comunication SYN packets are used only at begining of comunication in 3-way handshake.
+ - In normal communication SYN packets are used only at beginning of communication in 3-way handshake.
 ACK packets are used in 3-way handshake too, but are als used for conrfirmation of every packet.
- - If number of SYN packets is bigger than ACK packets chance that attack is hapenning encreases.
+ - If number of SYN packets is bigger than ACK packets chance that attack is happening increases.
  - Rule is than 1-NUMBER_OF_ACK/NUMBER_OF_SYN
 #### 2. UDP Flood Method
-- In this method decidion depends on number of UDP datagrams.
+- In this method decision depends on number of UDP datagrams.
 - If number is bigger than given rule, Heimdall will signal an alarm.
-- Rule is MAX_NUMER_OF_UDP.
+- Rule is MAX_NUMBER_OF_UDP.
 #### 3. ICMP Flood Method
- - In this method decidion depends on number of ICMP packets.
+ - In this method decision depends on number of ICMP packets.
 - If number is bigger than given rule, Heimdall will signal an alarm.
- - Rule is MAX_NUMER_OF_UDP.
+ - Rule is MAX_NUMBER_OF_UDP.
 #### 4. Complex Method
- - Compex Method watchs traffic and compute how many packets are send for given timer.
+ - Complex Method watches traffic and compute how many packets are send for given timer.
  - Bigger number of packet than normal value does not mean attack.
- - Attack is detected if this case happend in 20times in 40times interval.
+ - Attack is detected if this case happened in 20times in 40times interval.
-- Rule is MAX_NUMER_OF_PACKETS_FOR_TIMER.
+- Rule is MAX_NUMBER_OF_PACKETS_FOR_TIMER.

 ### Logs
 - information about attacks are stored in log file and shown in console line